kammradt/tutorial-express-mongodb/README.md

 | 2  | Banoffe     | 70.00 | Banana                 |
 | 3  | Nega Maluca | 40.00 | Choco                  |

-> When working with javascript, we can imagine a `Cake` being an object liek this:
+> When working with javascript, we can imagine a `Cake` being an object like this:
 ```javascript
 let firstCake = {
   id: 1,